 Casey Rae is the Director of Music Licensing for SiriusXM, and previously enjoyed careers as a music critic and artist advocate in the federal policy arena.
 He has written op-eds for the L.A.
 Times, the New York Times, Billboard, and The Hill, among other publications, and has appeared on NPR, CNBC, Bloomberg News, and SiriusXM.
 He designed and teaches courses on the creative industries and technology at Georgetown University in Washington, DC and Berklee College of Music in Boston.
 Casey is a highly sought after speaker who’s given talks at SXSW, Consumer Electronics Showcase, CMJ, Aspen Institute, and on the university circuit at Harvard University and Harvard Law School, Columbia University, NYU and NYU Law, University of California, Berkeley Law School, McGill University, and University of Toronto, among many other institutions.

-William S. Burroughs & the Cult of Rock 'n' Roll will appeal to readers of Burrough’s classic Naked Lunch (250K copies sold in print via Bookscan since 2001) and would also capture the audience of music aficionados, and readers of books such as Peter Guralnick’s Sam Phillips: The Man Who Invented Rock ‘n’ Roll (27K copies sold in hardcover via Bookscan), Kent Hartman’s The Wrecking Crew: The Inside Story of Rock and Roll’s Best-Kept Secret (25K copies sold in print via Bookscan), Michael Walker’s Laurel Canyon: The Inside Story of Rock-and-Roll’s Legendary Neighborhood (27K copies sold in print via Bookscan), and Patti Smith’s Just Kids (470K copies sold in print via Bookscan).
+WILLIAM S. BURROUGHS AND THE CULT OF ROCK 'N' ROLL will appeal to readers of Burrough’s classic Naked Lunch (250K copies sold in print via Bookscan since 2001) and would also capture the audience of music aficionados, and readers of books such as Peter Guralnick’s Sam Phillips: The Man Who Invented Rock ‘n’ Roll (27K copies sold in hardcover via Bookscan), Kent Hartman’s The Wrecking Crew: The Inside Story of Rock and Roll’s Best-Kept Secret (25K copies sold in print via Bookscan), Michael Walker’s Laurel Canyon: The Inside Story of Rock-and-Roll’s Legendary Neighborhood (27K copies sold in print via Bookscan), and Patti Smith’s Just Kids (470K copies sold in print via Bookscan).